 Rapivab works by preventing an enzyme in the body from releasing virus from infected cells.

-Peramivir is used to treat influenza in adults who have had flu symptoms for up to 2 days.
+Rapivab is used to treat influenza in adults and children who are at least 2 years old, who have had flu symptoms for up to 2 days.

-Before you receive peramivir, tell your doctor about all your medical conditions and allergies.
+Before you receive Rapivab, tell your doctor about all your medical conditions and allergies.
 Also make sure your doctor knows if you are pregnant or breast-feeding.

 kidney disease (or if you are on dialysis); or

 if you have received a nasal flu vaccine (FluMist) within the past 2 weeks.